updated 19 March 2011

 You can also manufacture duplicate QSOs by adding two QSOs with the same

-match the first (including seconds), assuming that the date, mode and band
+the first (including seconds), assuming that the date, mode and band are also

 Here is one procedure to remove duplicate QSOs from your logbook:

-to a different disk.
-You will need this saved copy of your logbook
+a different disk.
+You will need this saved copy of your logbook later.

 - Make note of the number of QSOs in your log.
 From the QSO window, choose